ml6team/fondant/examples/pipelines/filter-cc-25m/README.md

 We present a sample pipeline that demonstrates how to effectively utilize a creative commons image dataset within a fondant pipeline.
 This dataset comprises images from diverse sources and is available in various data formats.

-In this illustrative example, our objective is to refine the dataset to exclusively include PNG files.
+In this illustrative example, we present two Fondant pipelines.
+The first one loads the dataset from HuggingFace and downloads all images afterward (`pipeline.py`).
+The second (`filter_pipeline.py`) one incorporates an additional filtering step, showcasing the capabilities of custom components.

 We start with the initialization of the image dataset sourced from HuggingFace.
 Afterwards, we narrow down the dataset contents to exclusively encompass PNG files.
 Finally, we